Mun Il-pyeong: Continued study abroad

-In 1911, Mun went to study in Japan's Waseda University, where he associated closely with An Jae-hong and Yun Hong-seob, and also with Kim Sung-soo and Jang Deok-soo who would later become founders of The Dong-a Ilbo newspaper.
+In 1911, Mun went to study in Japan's Waseda University, where he associated closely with An Jae-hong and Yun Hong-seob, and also with Kim Sung-soo and Chang Tŏksu who would later become founders of The Dong-A Ilbo newspaper.

 The following year in 1912, Mun traveled to Shanghai China, where he resided in the French Concession area of the city.
 During his stay in Shanghai, Mun worked at a Chinese newspaper to which he contributed many lead articles, and also at several academies and companies in which he met and associated with Park Eun-sik, Shin Gyu-sik, and Shin Chaeho.
 Mun's opinions and views of the Korean people, the power of the press, revolutions, and Buddhism greatly evolved during this period.

 Nationalism and imprisonment

 Upon his return to Korea, Mun engaged himself in nationalism and Korean independence-promoting activities among the people in the Korean independence movement.
 Mun was involved in the March First Movement and was one of many contributors to the Declaration of Korean Independence.
 Eleven days after the public reading of the Declaration of Korean Independence during the March First Movement, Mun publicly read the Declaration of Korean Independence in a loud voice and wearing a durumagi.
 For this he was arrested and imprisoned for 8 months.